tudstlennkozh/linkedin-cleanup-js/README.md

 # LinkedIn Feed Cleanup Script

-This script removes "Suggested" posts from your LinkedIn feed to provide a cleaner browsing experience.
+This script removes "Suggested" posts and "LinkedIn News" from your LinkedIn feed to provide a cleaner browsing experience.

 If the suggested posts were any good, we won't need this.
 And sometimes we just need to take back the websites we use.